1975 Copa Perú

 The 1975 Copa Perú season (Copa Perú 1975), the promotion tournament of Peruvian football.

-In this tournament after many qualification rounds, each one of the 24 departments in which Peru is politically divided, qualify a team.
-Those teams plus de team relegated from First Division on the last year, enter in two more rounds and finally 6 of them qualify for the Final round, staged in Lima (the capital).
+In this tournament, after many qualification rounds, each one of the 24 departments in which Peru is politically divided qualified a team.
+Those teams, plus the team relegated from First Division on the last year, enter in two more rounds and finally 6 of them qualify for the Final round, staged in Lima (the capital).

 This year the tournament was held but no team was promoted to First Division because of a law from Peruvian government (Law # 22555).
 The champion was awarded with the right to represent Peru in an international tournament for amateur teams.
 Only 4 teams entered the Final.

 A playoff was necessary as first place was tied.

 Finalists teams

 The following list shows the teams that qualified for the Final Stage.